duckdb/duckdb-web/docs/api/java.md

 }
 ```

-> Do *not* use prepared statements to insert large amounts of data into DuckDB.
+> Warning Do *not* use prepared statements to insert large amounts of data into DuckDB.
 See [the data import documentation](../data/overview) for better options.

 ### Arrow Methods